Borscht: Russian

+Russian variants include a Siberian style borscht, characterized by meatballs; Pskov borscht with dried smelt from the local lakes; monastic Lenten borscht with marinated kelp instead of cabbage and the Russian Navy borscht (flotsky borshch), the defining characteristic of which is that the vegetables are cut into square or diamond-shaped chunks rather than julienned.

+Lithuanian cold borscht

 In the summertime, cold borscht is a popular alternative to the aforementioned variants, which are normally served hot.
 It consists of beet sour or beet juice blended with sour cream, buttermilk, soured milk, kefir or yogurt.
 The mixture has a distinctive pink or magenta color.
 It is served refrigerated, typically over finely chopped beetroot, cucumbers, radishes and green onion, together with halves of a hard-boiled egg and sprinkled with fresh dill.
 Chopped veal, ham, or crawfish tails may be added as well.

+The dish originates from the traditions of the Polish–Lithuanian Commonwealth.
+The first recipe for Lithuanian šaltibarščiai (cold beet soup) was written down in Warsaw at the end of the 18th century by Paul Tremo, the chef of the last ruler of the Commonwealth, Stanisław August Poniatowski.
+It is believed that the name "Chłodnik Litewski" ("Lithuanian cold soup") was first translated into the Lithuanian language by Liudvika Didžiulienė-Žmona, who called the dish šaltieji barščiai (cold borscht).

-This soup was known in the Grand Duchy of Lithuania, which comprised the territories of modern-day Lithuania and Belarus, and it is still part of the culinary traditions of these and neighboring nations.
-In Lithuanian, it is known as Šaltibarščiai.
-Soviet "Encyclopedia of Housekeeping" has an article on borscht: said article lists proper "cold borscht" recipe.
+In Belarusian, it is known as Chaladnik.
+The Soviet "Encyclopedia of Housekeeping" has an article on borscht including a "cold borscht" recipe as borshch kholodniiy.

-"Coated" dressed herring salad resembles Šaltibarščiai cold borsht as well, despite not being a soup.
-The similarity includes strong color from using beets, similar choice of vegetables, and the "decorative" addition of boiled eggs.